 - Yes, you'll receive Social Security.
 Indeed, the program faces serious financial problems.
 But remember that it's essentially a pass-through program, in that today's taxes pay for today's benefits.
 And as long as there are workers paying taxes, there will be Social Security.
 However, if you're 55 or younger, it does make sense to assume that you'll get less than what is currently promised.
 Run your plan through a few scenarios, assuming a 25%, 50%, and 75% cut in Social Security benefits.

 Robert Brokamp was the King of Bavaria from 1863 to 1886 -- until his alarm clock woke him up.
+Robert does not own shares of any company mentioned.
+Microsoft, Dell, and UnitedHealth are Motley Fool Inside Value recommendations.
+Dell and UnitedHealth are also Stock Advisor recommendations.
 The Motley Fool is forethinkers writing for forethinkers.